Boyle's law: Equation

 The mathematical equation for Boyle's law is:

-where P denotes the pressure of the system, V denotes the volume of the gas, k is a constant value representative of the temperature and volume of the system.
+where P denotes the pressure of the system, V denotes the volume of the gas, k is a constant value representative of the temperature of the system and amount of gas.

 So long as temperature remains constant the same amount of energy given to the system persists throughout its operation and therefore, theoretically, the value of k will remain constant.
 However, due to the derivation of pressure as perpendicular applied force and the probabilistic likelihood of collisions with other particles through collision theory, the application of force to a surface may not be infinitely constant for such values of V, but will have a limit when differentiating such values over a given time.
 Forcing the volume V of the fixed quantity of gas to increase, keeping the gas at the initially measured temperature, the pressure P must decrease proportionally.
 Conversely, reducing the volume of the gas increases the pressure.
 Boyle's law is used to predict the result of introducing a change, in volume and pressure only, to the initial state of a fixed quantity of gas.

 The initial and final volumes and pressures of the fixed amount of gas, where the initial and final temperatures are the same (heating or cooling will be required to meet this condition), are related by the equation:

 Here P_{1} and V_{1} represent the original pressure and volume, respectively, and P_{2} and V_{2} represent the second pressure and volume.

 Boyle's law, Charles's law, and Gay-Lussac's law form the combined gas law.
 The three gas laws in combination with Avogadro's law can be generalized by the ideal gas law.